Koha-Community/kohadocs/source/patrons.rst

 |image468|

-If the message has a status of sent or failed you will have the option to 'resend' the message to the patron by clicking the 'resentd button found under the status.
+If the message has a status of sent or failed you will have the option to 'resend' the message to the patron by clicking the 'resend' button found under the status.

 |image469|